The (theta, wheel)-free graphs Part III: cliques, stable sets and coloring: Decomposition of (theta, wheel)-free graphs

 We first state some properties of 2-joins in graphs with no clique cutset.
 Let $\mathcal D$ be the class of all graphs from $\mathcal C$ that do not have a clique cutset.
 By Lemma~\ref{Star=Clique}, no graph from $\mathcal D$ has a star cutset and by Lemma \ref{diamondCliqueCut} no graph from $\mathcal D$ contains a diamond.
 Also, let $\mathcal D_{\textsc{basic}}$ be the class of all basic graphs from $\mathcal C$ that do not have a clique cutset.

 An almost 2-join with a split $(X_1, X_2, A_1, A_2, B_1, B_2)$ in a graph $G$ is \emph{consistent} if the following statements hold for $i=1, 2$:

-\begin{enumerate} \item Every component of $G[X_i]$ meets both $A_i$, $B_i$. \item Every node of $A_i$ has a non-neighbor in $B_i$. \item Every node of $B_i$ has a non-neighbor in $A_i$. \item Either both $A_1$, $A_2$ are cliques, or one of $A_1$ or $A_2$ is a single node, and the other one is a disjoint union of cliques. \item Either both $B_1$, $B_2$ are cliques, or one of $B_1$, $B_2$ is a single node, and the other one is a disjoint union of cliques. \item $G[X_i]$ is connected. \item For every node $v$ in $X_i$, there exists a path in $G[X_i]$ from $v$ to some node of $B_i$ with no internal node in $A_i$. \item For every node $v$ in $X_i$, there exists a path in $G[X_i]$ from $v$ to some node of $A_i$ with no internal node in $B_i$. \end{enumerate}
+\begin{enumerate} \item Every component of $G[X_i]$ meets both $A_i$, $B_i$. \item Every vertex of $A_i$ has a non-neighbor in $B_i$. \item Every vertex of $B_i$ has a non-neighbor in $A_i$. \item Either both $A_1$, $A_2$ are cliques, or one of $A_1$ or $A_2$ is a single vertex, and the other one is a disjoint union of cliques. \item Either both $B_1$, $B_2$ are cliques, or one of $B_1$, $B_2$ is a single vertex, and the other one is a disjoint union of cliques. \item $G[X_i]$ is connected. \item For every vertex $v$ in $X_i$, there exists a path in $G[X_i]$ from $v$ to some vertex of $B_i$ with no internal vertex in $A_i$. \item For every vertex $v$ in $X_i$, there exists a path in $G[X_i]$ from $v$ to some vertex of $A_i$ with no internal vertex in $B_i$. \end{enumerate}

 Note that the definition contains redundant statements (for instance, (vi) implies (i)), but it is convenient to list properties separately as above.

 \begin{lemma}[\cite{twf-p1}] If $G\in\mathcal D$, then every almost 2-join of $G$ is consistent. \end{lemma}